Originally published Sept. 5, 2017. Updated and added to the Greatest Hits, July 17, 2021.

 The editorial calendar of this very website mirrors what happens in retail.
-I've been working on my Holiday Wish Guide™ features since before summer officially hit.
-Quite simply, it would be impossible to just magically complete work on what's needed for the holidays if I waited until fall.
-Why do stores like Hobby Lobby start stocking Christmas gear in summer?
+In the past, I’d start working on my Holiday Wish Guide™ features long before summer officially hits — and that’s exactly what I do in my role as Senior Editor at the Toy Insider: we’re prepping an EPIC Holiday Gift Guide packed with toys months before anyone will see it.
+Quite simply, it would be impossible to just magically complete work on what’s needed for the holidays if businesses waited until fall.
+Why do all the craft stores start stocking Christmas gear in summer?
 Same reason, many of their customers are crafters, and to be ready for the holidays, they need supplies so that they can start creating months in advance.
 Around here, the big holiday craft fairs have begun.

-The first time I ever heard a consumer complain about "Christmas Creep" was back in 1996 when I worked for Walmart.
-That was over two decades ago.
-It happened all the time, and it was typically a very specific customer that would hit us up about it - each with a similar level of smugness, as if we were seeing the same grump in a different body.
-Do they really think that the hourly associates on the salesfloor in a "big box" care?
-They might feel like they just have to say something, but they're laughed at as soon as they're gone.
+The first time I ever heard a consumer complain about “Christmas Creep” was back in 1996 when I worked for Walmart.
+That was 25 years ago.
+It happened all the time, and it was typically a very specific customer that would hit us up about it — each with a similar level of smugness as if we were seeing the same grump in a different body.
+Do they really think that the hourly associates on the sales floor in a “big box store” care?
+They might feel like they just have to say something, but they’re laughed at as soon as they’re gone.
 Not only do the folks not care, but the complaints (which will change nothing) are being delivered to people who are in no way responsible for the way things work.

 #Repost @thexbmission ・・・ It’s #PumpkinSpice time. @therockfather is in the xB with the first @starbucks #PSL of the season, with a @yankeecandle Pumpkin Spice stick in the vent and @smashingpumpkins on the stereo. . . #ThexBMission #TheRockFather #RockFatherRides #ScionxB #scionliveson #Scion #toyota #trdpro #engine #diy #2005ScionXB #carculture

-I always tend to think that the same people who take to twitter to shout "#tooearly!" this year, are the exact same ones who were "surprised" last year, and the year before that.
-I've even overheard it while shopping with my family this summer.
-You take a turn down an aisle that's starting to switch seasons, and there's that person - mumbling "too early!"
-I've already purchased some Hallmark Keepsake Ornaments (the "preview" is in July every year), and on August 22, I did my first massive "Pumpkin-everything" haul from the grocery store.
-I'm not in the mood for the holidays yet (but I am in ready for fall), though I know that this stuff is out there now because of the way the selling seasons work.
+I always tend to think that the same people who take to Twitter to shout “#tooearly!” this year, are the exact same ones who were “surprised” last year, and the year before that.
+I’ve even overheard it while shopping with my family this summer.
+You take a turn down an aisle that’s starting to switch seasons, and there’s that person – mumbling “too early!”
+I’ve already purchased some Hallmark Keepsake Ornaments (the “preview” is in July every year), and generally, by mid-August I’ll do my first massive “Pumpkin-everything” haul from the grocery store.
+I’m not in the mood for the holidays yet (but I am ready for fall), though I know that this stuff is out there now because of the way the selling seasons work.
 And, if you want the good stuff, you have to shop early.
-None of this bothers me, and it shouldn't bother you.
+None of this bothers me, and it shouldn’t bother you.
 But, if it does bother you, then you bother me.
 Weird, right?

 My season is upon us!
 Pumpkin-everything haul from @jewelosco tonight, and the #MonsterCereals are back!
 The Gods of @generalmills shined upon me tonight – #PumpkinSpice #Cheerios as well, in addition to some other brands as well (@kelloggsus, Quaker Oats).
 Even picked up some #OldStyleOktoberfest from @oldstylebeer. #fallishere • #foodie #food #fuckthatsdelicious #cereal #generalmills #monstercereals #pumpkin #pumpkinspiceeverything #fallisthebestseason #chicago #illinois #TheRockFather